 Ducati

-Ducati moved swiftly to tie star man Francesco Bagnaia down to a long-term deal.
+Ducati moved swiftly to tie star man Francesco Bagnaia down to a long-term deal but the saga over his 2025 team-mate dominated the early rider market.

 Ducati will also welcome Moto2 teenage talent Fermin Aldeguer to the premier class in 2025.
 It remains unconfirmed which team he will be allocated to.
 But Aldeguer believes he has been promised a latest-spec bike.

 The future of Ducati’s satellite teams must also be resolved.
-VR46 and Pramac are out-of-contract at the end of 2024 and must decide whether to stay or go.
+VR46 and Pramac are out-of-contract at the end of 2024 and must decide whether to stay with Ducati or go to Yamaha.

 KTM